Domino rules

 • Wait until the other players take them or the time runs out.

-To place pieces in the chain, you just have to click on them.
+To place tiles in the chain, you just have to click on them.

-When the selected piece is not a double and may be linked to both ends of the chain, using both values, you have to click a second time on one of the semitransparent pieces that appear at the both ends.
+When the selected tile is not a double and may be linked to both ends of the chain, using both values, you have to click a second time on one of the semitransparent tiles that appear at the both ends.

-If you cannot chain any piece and you have to take one from the pile, you can:
+If you cannot chain any tile and you have to take one from the pile, you can:

 Forced moves.
-If a player, having only one option to place a piece, does not do so shortly (around 3 seconds), the system automatically launches it.
+If a player, having only one option to place a tile, does not do so shortly (around 3 seconds), the system automatically launches it.

 In this way, the player cannot make other players understand that there are more options to play, which is against the rules of the domino game.

-• Click on one of the pieces to select.
+• Click on one of the tiles to select.

 • Click on the button, or wait a few seconds, to randomize.

-Sort your own pieces.
+Sort your own tiles.
 You can move then at any moment inside your own zone.

 Highlight numbers in the chain.
-If you click on a number on one of the pieces in the chain, all the appearances of the same number will be highlighted for a moment.
+If you click on a number on one of the tiles in the chain, all the appearances of the same number will be highlighted for a moment.